These websites have helped make fundraising just a bit easier.

 Fundraise With T-Shirts

 There are tons and tons and tons of fundraising techniques that use this strategy but we've seen volunteers in the past make and sell t-shirts.
-We love using a company like Bonfire who allows for options, provides inspiration if you're not much of a designer, and ships it all for you.
+We love using a company like Bonfire which allows for options, provides inspiration if you're not much of a designer, and ships it all for you.
 It makes it all so easy for you (and we're definitely a fan of that).
 You create a design and get to selling.
 We’ve broken down all the pros and cons of this t-shirt fundraiser to give you some more details about this, to make it even easier.

 Why We Love It